platform-mesh/platform-mesh.github.io/scenarios/provider-to-consumer.md

 ![P2P Kube Bind Diagram](/diagrams/p2p-kube-bind.svg)

-In this scenario there is established a direct trust between the two clusters, using OIDC authentication.
+In this scenario, there is an established direct trust between the two clusters using OIDC authentication.
 The provider exposes only the necessary APIs, and the consumer can declaratively consume service instances.

 ---

 ## Kube (provider) to platform-mesh (consumer)

 In this scenario the consumer is using **platform mesh** as a control plane, which allows to manage multiple teams and clusters in a single place.
 This is a common scenario for **Internal Developer Platforms (IDP)**, where multiple teams are consuming services.
-In this case, provider is maintaining their own Kubernetes cluster, where all business logic is running, and exposing the service APIs using **api-syncagent**.
+In this case, the provider is maintaining their own Kubernetes cluster, where all business logic is running, and exposing the service APIs using **api-syncagent**.
 The 1:n consumers are using **kcp** concepts of `APIExport` and `APIBinding` to declaratively consume the services in their own control-planes.

 ![P2C Kube to Mesh Diagram](/diagrams/p-to-c-kcp-mesh.svg)